belinda30/Eniac-s-Discount-Strategy/README.md

 ### 1. The 20% "Sweet Spot"

-Data visualization of completed orders reveals that the highest volume and strongest revenue are achieved at a specific discount level.
+Data visualisation of completed orders reveals that the highest volume and strongest revenue are achieved at a specific discount level.

 * **Peak Performance:** 20% discounts generated the highest number of completed orders (875 orders).